-Whilst the public require us to go through punishment for our crimes, a bitter inmate generally turns into a career criminal causing more issues for the community, or at the very least has little to contribute to society upon release.
+Whilst imprisonment for a crime is a part of our society, the prison conditions can result in a bitter inmate, who in turn can become a career criminal causing more issues for the community, or at the very least has little to contribute to society upon release.

 So then, how do we transform our life as an inmate?

 How do we find contentment in prison and then get out and be a better person, someone who is actually beneficial to society?